theophane-droid/8mile/docs/index.rst

 Lets continue
 -------------

-Please read the following chapters :
+To continue with hmile :

 .. toctree::
    download_data.rst